isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

     * Provides access to controlled data for seven days at a time
     * Uses the credentials of a *service account*, acting on your behalf
-    * Example uses: using a Google Cloud Project; running a program from a Google Compute Engine (GCE) Virtual Machine (VM) Compute Engine
+    * Example uses: using a Google Cloud Project; running a program from a Google Compute Engine (GCE) Virtual Machine (VM)

 You can use both methods at the same time; they are not mutually exclusive.